 Rosemoor: the masterpiece of the Royal Horticultural Society

-Days 1–4: Fly from London to Newquay, Cornwall.
-From harbourside St Ives, visit the Tate St Ives and Tudor-era Godolphin House.
+Days 1–3: From Marazion, near Penzance, visit St Michael’s Mount and Godolphin House.
 Fly to the Isles of Scilly; admire Tresco Abbey Gardens’ exotics.

 A detailed itinerary for this tour is available.
 Click on the link above to view or download.